openebs/openebs/contribute/CONTRIBUTING-TO-K8S-DEMO.md

 *Following the guidelines, here is a [cheatsheet](./git-cheatsheet.md) with frequently used git commands.*

-## Submit an Issue describing your proposed change
+## Submit an issue describing your proposed change

 Some general guidelines when submitting issues for example applications:
 - If the proposed change requires an update to the existing example, please provide a link to the example in the issue.